camuthig/camuthig.github.io/content/posts/first-kotlin-package.md

 solving problems that I am facing while building an applicatin with Ktor.
 Developing it has also given me a good deal of experience with using Kotlin to solve problems.

-I'm calling the package [credentials](https://bintray.com/camuthig/maven/credentials-core), and it is built to resemble the `credentials` feature of Ruby on Rails.
+I'm calling the package [credentials](https://bintray.com/camuthig/maven/credentials-core), and it is inspired by the `credentials` feature of Ruby on Rails.
 The library allows a developer to securely store credentials in a file that is located as part of the problem, for example `resources/credentials.conf.enc`.
-These are encrypted using a generated key, that should be included in the projects `.gitignore`.
-The format of the files follws HOCON, and is parseable using the [Light Config](https://github.com/lightbend/config) library.
+These are encrypted using a generated key, that should be included in the project's `.gitignore`.
+The format of the file follows HOCON, and is parseable using the [Lightbend Config](https://github.com/lightbend/config) library.

 Along with the core library, I have also published a [Gradle plugin](https://bintray.com/camuthig/maven/credentials-gradle) to support mantaining the file using a Gradle project as well as to use the credentials as part of the Gradle biuld.